Even if you don’t live in a tropical climate, it’s possible to bring all the beauty of the tropics into your home at any time of the year.

 Sunlight

 Desert rose bonsai should never be exposed to temperatures lower than 40 degrees.
-While you can give your plant some outdoor time during the spring, summer, and fall, when temperatures are warm, you’ll want to bring it indoors when temperatures start to dip.
-Put it on a windowsill with good southern exposure.
+In the spring, summer, and fall, when temperatures are warm, it can be grown outdoors; you need to bring it inside when temperatures start to dip.
+Place it on a windowsill with good southern exposure.

-If you can’t get your desert rose bonsai in such a position, you may need to use grow lights to give your bonsai enough light.
+If you can’t get your Adenium Obesum Desert in such a position, you may need to use grow lights to give your bonsai enough light.

 Watering